zeyad-kay/cv-project-1/README.md

 the whole function is implemented in image.cpp

 ### Parameters:
-img: the image which will be equalized.
+img: the image which will be equalized. (image type)

 ### Results:
 ![equalized image](examples/equalized.png)